Top 10 Software Vulnerabilities + Vulnerabilities Definition

 2. Use a Coding Standard

-Coding standards — such as OWASP, CWE, and CERT — enables you to better prevent, detect, and eliminate software vulnerabilities.
+Coding standards — such as OWASP, CWE, and CERT — enables you to better prevent, detect, and eliminate vulnerabilities.
 Enforcing a coding standard is easy when you use a SAST tool — like Klocwork.
-Klocwork identifies security defects and software vulnerabilities while the code is being written.
+Klocwork identifies security defects and vulnerabilities while the code is being written.

 3. Test Your Software

 It is essential that you test your software as early and often as possible.
-This helps to ensure that software vulnerabilities are found and eliminated as soon as possible.
+This helps to ensure that vulnerabilities are found and eliminated as soon as possible.
 One of the most effective ways to do this is by using a static code analyzer — like Klocwork — as part of your software testing process.

 How Klocwork Prevents Software Vulnerabilities

 Klocwork for C, C++, C#, and Java identifies security, quality, and reliability issues.
 This helps you enforce compliance with coding standards.
-And it ensures that your code is safeguarded against software vulnerabilities.
+And it ensures that your code is safeguarded against vulnerabilities.

 By using Klocwork, you will also receive the following benefits: